maus-me/Game-Library-Manager-Scripts/README.md

    ```

 2. **Configure the application**
-   Edit `config.cfg` to set your paths and preferences.
+   Edit `config/config.cfg` to set your paths and preferences.

 3. **Run the application**:
    ```